 Mohammadreza Hojat, PhD

-Suite 119, College Building
+Suite 320, Curtis Building

 Philadelphia, PA 19107

 Dr. Mohammadreza Hojat is Research Professor in the Department of Psychiatry and Human Behavior and the Director of Jefferson Longitudinal Study at the Center.
-He received his Ph.D. from the University of Pennsylvania.
+He received his PhD from the University of Pennsylvania.
 In addition to the development of the longitudinal database of medical students and graduates, he has pioneered new instruments measuring psychosocial factors and student personal qualities in relation to academic and clinical performance.
 Dr. Hojat has led the development of the following four scales that measure aspects of professionalism in medicine: Jefferson Scale of Empathy, Jefferson Scale of Physician Lifelong Learning, Jefferson Scale of Attitudes Toward Physician–Nurse Collaboration, and Scale of Attitudes Toward Physician-Pharmacist Collaboration.
-He has more than 30 years experience in educational and psychological research, and has published over 180 articles in peer reviewed journals and 10 book chapters.
-He is a manuscript referee for several American and European professional journals, and has served as a guest co-editor for thematic issues of the Journal of Social Behavior and Personality (on loneliness), Academic Medicine (on assessments in medical school and beyond), and Evaluation, the Health Professions (on changes in the health care system).
+He has more than 30 years experience in educational and psychological research, and has published over 200 articles in peer-reviewed journals and 13 book chapters.
+He is a manuscript referee for several American and European professional journals, and has served as a guest co-editor for thematic issues of the Journal of Social Behavior and Personality (on loneliness), Academic Medicine (on assessments in medical College and beyond), and Evaluation, the Health Professions (on changes in the health care system).